yjylab/yjylab.github.io/content/authors/QiongZi/_index.md

 #  - Visitors
 ---

-Shixiong received his bachelor's in bioengineering from Hubei Engineering University in 2018.
-Then he completed his master's degree in bioengineering researching anti-tumor drug at Nankai University.
-During this time, he found himself very interested in vaccines.
-Then He joined the Yulab as Joint training of doctoral students in 2022.
-He research in the Yulab focus on the development of adenovirus vector vaccine against infectious diseases and the mechanism of heterologous immunity.
-He enjoy the outdoors, playing basketball, running, swimming and so on.
+Qiong Zi（资琼）received her bachelor's degree from bioengineering from Hunan University of Science and Technology in 2019.
+Then she completed his master's degree in Zhengzhou University in 2022.
+During this time, She found herself very interested in viruses and vaccines.
+She's currently working as a research assistant in Yu Lab, her research focuses on the study of the innate immune response mechanism of vaccines with different technical routes, especially mRNA vaccine and adenovirus vector vaccine.
+Besides doing scientific research, she enjoys the sports, including playing badminton, table tennis, and so on.